 Bits [7:1] of this byte represent the device slave address and bit [0] indicates the data transfer direction.
 A "0" in bit [0] indicates a WRITE, and a "1" indicates a READ.
-Alternate slave addresses of $0x6E(write\ address)$ and $0x6F(read\ address)$ can be selected by enabling and asserting the S{ADDR} signal through the GPI pad.
+The default slave addresses used by the AR0833 for the MIPI configured sensor are 0x6C (write address) and 0x6D (read address) in accordance with the MIPI specification.
+Alternate slave addresses of 0x6E(write address) and 0x6F(read address) can be selected by enabling and asserting the SADDR signal through the GPI pad.